LLMs Judging LLMs: A Simplex Perspective: RELATED WORK

-\textbf{Imperfect reference standards:} Using LLMs as imperfect judges parallels evaluation of medical diagnostics with imperfect reference standards \citep{Reitsma2009-rn, Umemneku_Chikere2019-kt, Sun2025-si, Sun2024-sj}.
+\textbf{Imperfect reference standards.} Using LLMs as imperfect judges parallels evaluation of medical diagnostics with imperfect reference standards \citep{Reitsma2009-rn, Umemneku_Chikere2019-kt, Sun2025-si, Sun2024-sj}.
 Our results expand on ideas used in this field, beyond the classical setting of evaluating binary diagnostic tests to the case of multi-level ratings, which are commonly used for LLM evaluation.
-The geometric arguments substantially extend \citep{Fienberg1970-dt, Black2002-wq, Jones2010-qa, Duan2020-lg}, which focused on identifying diagnostic test performance rather than ranking.
+The geometric arguments substantially extend \citep{Fienberg1970-dt, Black2002-wq, Jones2010-qa, Duan2020-lg}, which focused on identifying diagnostic test performance rather than ranking and only considered the case with binary diagnostic tests.

-\textbf{Ranking Method Based on Win-Rates:} Models such as Bradley-Terry used by rating systems like Elo, along with their extensions, estimate relative abilities of candidates based on pairwise comparisons \citep{Bradley1952-kj, Rao1967-fv, Herbrich2006-jx, Ameli2025-fg}.
-However, these models make strong parametric assumptions and do not allow for judges to exhibit systematic biases like self-preference.
-In contrast, this work investigates the \textit{theoretical limits} of identifiability without making strong parametric assumptions and how to adjust for inconsistent judging across candidates.